spiral/docs/templater/expert.md

 ```

 ## Namespaces and Modules
-You can locate and import your elements from any desired namespace, this can be very useful when you would to organize your widgets into separate [module] (/components/modules.md) and connect them in multiple projects, as side effect you will be able to update visuals and source for your widges using `composer update` command.
+You can locate and import your elements from any desired namespace.
+This can be very useful when you want to organize your widgets into separate [module] (/components/modules.md) and connect them in multiple projects.
+As a side effect, you will be able to update the visuals and source for your widges using the `composer update` command.

-> You only have to register view namespace in your module installer.
+> You only have to register the view namespace in your module installer.

 ## Spiral Toolkit
-Spiral framework application supplied with module ['spiral/toolkit'] (/modules/toolkit.md) which already aggregates set of virtual tags used to simplify loading assets, form definitions and etc. For example following code will render form, automatically connect required js libraries and style sheets to make form work over ajax and highight it's errors:
+The Spiral framework application, which includes the module ['spiral/toolkit'] (/modules/toolkit.md), already aggregates a set of virtual tags used to simplify loading assets, form definitions and etc. For example, the following code will render a form, automatically connect the required js libraries and style sheets to make the form work over ajax and highight it's errors:

 ```html
 <extends:spiral:layouts.html5 title="Demo View"/>